Approved by the Energy, Environment, and Water Policy Committee on January 22, 2018

 Climate change poses a potentially serious impact on worldwide water resources, energy production and use, agriculture, forestry, coastal development and resources, flood control and public infrastructure.
 Examples include:

-- Alterations to the surface and groundwater patterns that will require changes to water power-generation industry, flood control, and water supply systems.
+- Alterations to surface and groundwater patterns that will require changes to water power-generation industry, flood control, and water supply systems.

 - Changes in frequency and strength of tropical storms that will require changes in coastal protection systems.